Version control system choices

 It is perfectly possible to do Trunk-Based Development in a Git repository.
-By convention ‘master’ is the long term most valuable branch, and once cloned to your local workstation, the repository gains a nickname of ‘origin’.
+By convention ‘main’ is the long term most valuable branch, and once cloned to your local workstation, the repository gains a nickname of ‘origin’.

 An effective Trunk-Based Development strategy, for Git, depends on the developer maintaining a fork of the origin

 (and of ‘main’ within), and Pull-Requests being the place that ready to merge commits are code reviewed, before being

 consumed back into

 origin:main.
 Other branching models use the same Pull-Request process for